WHAT IS THE PEER EDUCATOR PROGRAM ABOUT?

 The Counseling Center offers a peer educator program that focuses on healthy lifestyle management for college students.
 This is a “students-educating-students” program that relates to areas of relationships, depression, anxiety and stress management, eating disorders, diversity issues, alcohol and drugs, nutrition, sexual health, career exploration and other topics related to mental health and wellness.
-The methods of presentation are experiential interactive.
+The methods of presentation are experiential and interactive.

 Peer educators are trained in and gain valuable experience by designing, coordinating, and presenting a variety of psychological and health education programs for university students.
 As a peer educator you will receive training in and then engage in the following activities: presenting programs, facilitating group discussions, staffing resource fair tables, and providing risks assessments in the areas of depression, anxiety, eating disorders and substance abuse.
 Students from any department are welcome to participate in the program.

 The students participating in the Peer Educator Program will:

-The Peer Counselor program can be taken as an internship and you can receive course credit for this experience.
+The Peer Counselor program can be taken for internship credit through your major department and you can receive course credit for this experience.
 You may also participate as a volunteer.
 The Peer Educator positions are unpaid positions.

 Student Qualifications for Participation:

-Apply online if you are interested in being a Peer Educator/Resource Room Intern.
+If you would like to get experience as a Peer Educator then complete the application.
 For more information, please contact Ellen Lucas, Ph.D. at the Counseling Center 285-1736.
-Thank you for your interest!

 Copyright © 2017 Ball State University 2000 W. University Ave.
 Muncie, IN 47306

 800-382-8540 and 765-289-1241